 Knowing the stats of your blog allows you to understand:

 - What articles give you the most page views.

-- Bounce rate: the percentage of readers that visit your blog but don't take any action.
+- Bounce rate: the percentage of readers visiting your blog but not taking action.

 - Understand where your audience comes from.

 Knowing all these ensures you know what aspects of your blog need improvement.

 Tools you can use to analyse your blog's statistics are:

 - Google Analytics: this tool gives you a complete picture of your blog's stats.
 Google Analytics gives you information about your blog's traffic, bounce rate, gender, age, country, etc.

 - Google Search Console: this tool gives you a great picture of your blog's "health".
 Google Search Console provides information about your blog's performance, page load, and safety.

 Related: 5 Ways To Track Your Blog's Success